zt-iot/rabbit/proverif_local_facts.md

 It defines a translation for ordinary, non-persistent named facts declared with `fact local`, represented by `Typed.Plain`.
 Guards use sequential consumption, following the channel/file fact approach.
-The contract preserves existential reachability and past-event correspondence under the conditions below; it does not require preservation of deadlock freedom or atomic stores.
+The contract preserves existential reachability and past-event correspondence under the assumption below; it does not require preservation of deadlock freedom or atomic stores.

 Status: specification for subsequent implementation.
 The current compiler